alvidofaisal/TurboMart/README.md

 3. Data import scripts that respect foreign key constraints and relationship dependencies
 4. Support for generating a smaller demo dataset (5,000 products) for development and testing

+*Note: The README previously mentioned using `@vercel/postgres`.
+This has been corrected in the code to use `postgres-js` for direct CockroachDB compatibility.*

 ## Performance Optimizations

-- Aggressive caching with Cloudflare KV
+- Aggressive caching with **Cloudflare KV (accessed remotely from Vercel Functions)**
+- Vercel Edge Network caching for static assets
 - Partial Prerendering (PPR) for hybrid static/dynamic content
 - Client-side optimizations including service workers for offline support
 - Optimized database queries with proper connection pooling and error handling